Bere Peninsula farmers attract crowds on Christmas tractor run

-A convoy of creatively decorated and lit agricultural vehicles once again brought festive cheer to Bere Ferrers and Bere Alston while raising community funds.
+A convoy of creatively decorated and lit agricultural vehicles once again brought festive cheer to Bere Ferrers and Bere Alston while raising funds for St Luke’s Hospice.

 Organised by Bere Alston Carnival Committee, drivers and passengers entered a best-dressed tractor competition, while spectators watched the colourful, musical parade pass their streets.